How to Choose the Right Health Insurance as an International Student

 - What minimum coverage amount is required?

-For example, Australia requires OSHC from one of five approved providers.
+For example, Australia requires OSHC from one of six approved providers.
 Germany requires either public (GKV) or private insurance.

 Step 2: Know What Coverage You Need